Shaun Keaveny: Career

 In June 2021, he announced that he would be leaving 6 Music in September 2021 after 14 years at the station saying "Things change, places change, people change, and it's time for a change."

 His final 6 Music show was on 10 September 2021.

 After leaving BBC 6 Music he set up Community Garden Radio, an internet service which sees Keaveny broadcast a live show every Wednesday, and started a podcast called Creative Cul De Sac about people's unrealised ideas, as well as hosting The Line-Up, discussing guests' dream festivals.

-Since April 2022 Keaveny has presented the BBC Radio 4 show Your Place or Mine with Shaun Keaveny, on Saturday mornings where, with a co-presenter, guests from around the world try to convince him to visit the places they come from.
+From April 2022 to June 2024 Keaveny presented the BBC Radio 4 show Your Place or Mine with Shaun Keaveny, on Saturday mornings where, with a co-presenter, guests from around the world try to convince him to visit the places they come from.

-Keaveny has provided cover for several shows on BBC Radio 2 since leaving 6Music.
-In August 2021, March 2022 and October 2024, he presented the Saturday teatime show, covering for Liza Tarbuck.
-He presented Mark Radcliffe's Folk Show for 10 weeks in early 2024 while Radcliffe took a break.
-He covered Rob Beckett's Sunday evening show for two weeks in October and November 2024.
+Keaveny provided cover for several shows on BBC Radio 2, including Mark Radcliffe’s Folk Show for 10 weeks in early 2024 while Radcliffe took a break and Rob Beckett’s Sunday evening show for two weeks in October and November 2024.

 He took over presenting the Friday night Rock Show from Johnnie Walker on 1 November 2024.

+He also covered the Saturday teatime programme presented by Liza Tarbuck in August 2021, March 2022, October 2024, and from January to March 2026, before taking over the Saturday teatime slot on an interim basis from April to June 2026 after Tarbuck announced that she would not be returning.

+In March 2026, Keaveny started covering Sounds of the 70s whilst regular presenter Bob Harris was taking treatment for prostate cancer, and permanently took over from 7 June 2026 after Harris announced his retirement from broadcasting.